Frequently Asked Questions About Lipoma

 Lipoma symptoms and characteristics:

-- Lipomas are typically not painful unless they press against a nerve or contain blood vessels.
+• Lipomas are rarely painful unless they contain blood vessels or press against a nerve

 Where can lipomas develop?